RetroPie/RetroPie-Docs/docs/FAQ.md

     /opt/retropie/supplementary/runcommand/runcommand.sh 0 _SYS_ \
         "$SYSTEM" "$HOME/RetroPie/roms/$SYSTEM/$ROM"

-Then, in the same file, remove the line containing `emulationstation` entirely to avoid EmulationStation to autostart.
+Then, in the same file, remove any line containing `#auto` entirely to avoid EmulationStation or KODI to autostart.

 ### Is there another way to set up the gamepad for use, e.g., within the snes emulator?